 Putting down a bigger deposit means you’ll be making a bigger commitment and need to borrow less.
 The bigger your deposit, the better, as it decreases the lender's risk of loaning to you.
 You could also purchase a cheaper property, so that you’re buying at a lower loan to value.

-When applying for a mortgage as a freelancer it's best to speak to an advisor who can assess your unique situation and explain your options.
-A specialist mortgage broker knows the market, which lenders are best for you, and how to give your application the best chance of being accepted.
-Make an enquiry to get matched to your perfect broker
+When applying for a mortgage as a freelancer it's best to speak to an expert who can assess your unique situation and explain your options.
+Specialist mortgage brokers (like our Mortgage Experts) know the market, which lenders are right for you, and how to give your application the best chance of being accepted.
+Make an enquiry to get started

 Our calculators give you an idea of what you might be able to borrow, what's affordable and a rough estimate of the kind of property prices you can start to look at.